Lloyd Madden

-Lloyd Willis Madden (August 27, 1918 – December 26, 2011) was an American football wingback.
+Lloyd Willis Madden (August 27, 1918 – December 26, 2011) was an American professional football wingback.
 He played college football at Colorado Mines and professional football for the Chicago Cardinals.
 In 1939, he led college football with 141 points scored, rushed for 1,316 yards in eight games, and was selected as a first-team Little All-American.

 Early years

 Madden was born in 1918 in Lewis, Kansas, and attended Manhattan High School in Manhattan, Kansas.

 Colorado School of Mines

 Madden played college football at Colorado School of Mines from 1936 to 1939.
 As a junior in 1938, he led the Rocky Mountain Conference (RMC) in scoring.
 As a senior in 1939, he rushed for 1,316 yards in only eight games.
 He led the nation in scoring with 141 points scored (23 touchdowns and three extra points), breaking the RMC scoring record set in 1937 by Byron White.
 He also led the undefeated 1939 Colorado Mines Orediggers football team to the RMC championship and was selected by both the Associated Press (AP) and the United Press as a first-team player on the 1939 All-Rocky Mountain Conference football team.
 He was also selected by the AP as the first-team quarterback on the 1939 Little All-America college football team.